eu-ge-ne/enrouter-docs/apps/web/src/app/docs/start/content.md

 }
 ```

-Also, move `App.css` to `src/app/styles.css` and add style for menu:
+Additionally, move `App.css` to `src/app/styles.css` and add the following styles for the menu:

 ```css
 /* src/app/styles.css */